a-mhamdi/a-mhamdi/README.md

 ### Hi there 👋

+I'm **Abdelbacet Mhamdi**.
+I'm a Dr.-Ing. in Electrical Enginnering.

 <!--
 **a-mhamdi/a-mhamdi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.